jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 **Carbonadium Tentacles**\
 The phrase “could melee attack” means Omega Red can legally attack that character(s) right now.
 Normally this just means he must be ready and the character(s) must be unprotected.

+## Onslaught
+Set: Legacy\
+**Joint Consciousness**\
+Onslaught’s power occurs when you pay to recruit him, but before he appears.
+This way he will trigger any “appears” powers on cards he removed from the game.

 ## Phil Coulson
 Set: Crossover\